Your home for discussing politics, the restored gospel of Jesus Christ, and the principles of liberty.

 Boom!
 Boom!
 Mr. Chamberlain’s niece Tonyia Greenhill, who lives upstairs, recalls the echoes ricocheting about the hall.
 She pushed out a back door and ran into the darkness beneath overarching oaks.
 He lay on the floor near his kitchen, two bullet holes in his chest, blood pooling thick, dying.

-Users browsing this forum: Original_Intent and 31 guests
+Users browsing this forum: bbrown and 27 guests